Photo credit: Raw Pixel, Unsplash

 And what does the signature block look like for someone signing on behalf of your company?
 Here it is:

 The best thing about this last signature block is that it gives your business flexibility.
-For example, you can delegate the role of signing client agreements to other workers at your startup.
+For example, you can delegate the role of signing client agreements to other employees in your business.

-Do you have a question about signing legal documents fo r your company?
+Do you have a question or comment about a signing a legal document? leave it below.